jxph025319/edx-documentation/en_us/shared/manage_discussions/discussions.rst

   "Alumni" cohort, even in discussion topics that are unified.
 For more information about divided discussions, see :ref:`About Divided Discussions` and :ref:`Managing Divided Discussion Topics`.

+All of the discussion moderation and administration roles can perform the following tasks in course discussions.

+* Edit posts, comments, and responses at any level
+* Review posts that are flagged for misuse
+* Close or reopen posts
+* Pin posts
+* Mark responses to questions as correct answers

 .. note:: Discussion moderation tasks are only available when members of the